The Steel Mooring Buoys are specially designed for the mooring of vessels in the most economical way.

-The buoy body usually is supported on static legs attached to the seabed, with a rotating part above water level connected to the ( off ) loading tanker.
-The two sections are linked by a roller bearing, referred to as the “main bearing”.
-The moored tanker can freely weather vane around the buoy and find a stable position due to this arrangement.
+Mooring Buoy body usually is supported on static legs attached to the seabed, with a rotating part above water level connected to the ( off ) loading tanker.
+The two sections are linked by a roller bearing, referred to as the “main bearing.”
+The moored tanker can move weathervane freely around the buoy and find a stable position due to this arrangement.

 Moorings fix the buoy to the seabed.
-Buoy design must account for the behaviour of the buoy given applicable wind, wave and current conditions and tanker sizes.
-This determines the optimum mooring arrangement and size of the various mooring leg components.
-Anchoring points are greatly dependent on local soil condition.
+Mooring Buoy design must account for the behavior of the buoy given applicable wind, wave, and current conditions and tanker sizes.
+That determines the optimum mooring arrangement and scope of the various mooring leg components.
+Anchoring points are substantially dependent on local soil condition.

 Anchors or piles – To connect the mooring to the seabed